Get insider access

 This keyboard delivers excellent multi-key latency performance, making it well-suited for playing games that require additional inputs when multiple keys are held and maintained.

-We tested this keyboard at its lowest actuation point setting of 0.2mm and with Turbo Mode—a software setting that optimizes input latency performance—enabled.
+This test was conducted with the lowest actuation point setting of 0.2mm, with the Rapid Trigger setting on (downstroke/upstroke both set to 0.1mm), and and with Turbo Mode—a software setting that optimizes input latency performance—enabled.

 8.2